 1. Name one song you hate to admit you like.
-"SuperTrouper" by the A-Teens.
+Right now that would be the ABBA cover of SuperTrouper by the A-Teens.

 1. Would you consider yourself an organized person?
 A little bit, sure.
 Why or why not?
 If I weren't somewhat organized, my work would be pretty difficult!

 2. Do you keep some type of planner, organizer, calendar, etc. with you, and do you use it regularly?
 My PowerBook has all that on it, and it's with me most of the time, so I guess the answer would be yes.

 3. Would you say that your desk is organized right now?
 Not really, but I am in the middle of a big project, so things are in disarray.
 After a project has been completed, I'll take some time to clean it up again.